folio-org/okapi/doc/guide.md

 module it will be something opaque and difficult to fake.

 We will see examples of this when we get to play with Okapi itself.
-If you want, you can start the module directly as with the okapi-test-module.
+If you want, you can verify the module directly as with the okapi-test-module.

 ### Running Okapi itself